mileer/spree_poro/README.md

 **TL;DR:** Too many database calls, factories and callbacks makes Ryan a sadpanda.

 For a longer explanation as to why this project exists [read my post](http://ryanbigg.com/2014/06/spree-factories-and-callbacks/).
+For why it uses Lotus, [read my other post](http://ryanbigg.com/2014/06/initial-thoughts-on-lotus/).